aont/popen3-cpp/README.md

 This repository does not currently include an explicit license.
 If you plan to use the code in your own project, please consult the repository owner or add an appropriate license file.

+## Contributing

+Bug reports, questions, or suggestions can be opened as GitHub issues.
+Pull requests are welcome—please include platform details and a brief description of how you tested your changes so the maintainers can reproduce the setup easily.